 Vitamin C is the cold-fighting ace.
 It is important to include foods that contain vitamin C on a daily basis as our body does not store this vitamin therefore it is recommended to maintain levels for healthy growth tissues.

 It helps to alleviate chest congestion and blocked nose.

-How to add black pepper to food to relieve cold symptoms
+How to add black pepper in food to relieve cold symptoms

-Black pepper mixed with honey is an age-old cough syrup across Indian households as honey serves as a natural cough suppressant while black pepper contains antibacterial properties.
+- Black pepper mixed with honey is an age-old Indian cold remedy syrup.
+Honey serves as a natural cough suppressant while black pepper contains antibacterial properties.

 Capsaicin present in chilli peppers is known to have many health benefits.